ndob/duktape-node/README.md

   * Formatting

 ## Known issues
-* Probably does not compile on other compilers than gcc (has been tested on linux: gcc4.8.1, gcc4.6.4, gcc4.4.7).
+* Probably(?) does not compile on other compilers than gcc (has been tested on linux: gcc4.8.4, gcc4.6.4, gcc4.4.7).
 * No async support from defined API-functions back to duktape (ie. no callbacks).
-* Tested and compatible with node.js 0.10.x only.
+* Tested and compatible only with node.js versions: 0.10.x, 0.11.x, 0.12.x.